Are you an empath? Take the test here to determine your empath score.

-I am excited that a new updated edition of Second Sight is about to be released.
+I am excited that an updated edition of Second Sight has been released.
 Intuitive medicine has progressed so far in the last decade and I am honored to be a part of that progress.
 I pride myself in being a bridge between traditional medicine and intuition.
 I hope the book inspires you to trust your inner voice always!

 Here is an excerpt from the new edition of Second Sight that has a new introduction by me and contains other surprises!.

 “I’m a psychiatrist and intuitive in Los Angeles.
 What I do isn’t my job.
 It’s my life’s passion.
 With patients and in workshops, I listen with my intellect and my intuition, a potent inner wisdom that goes beyond the literal.
 I experience it as a flash of insight, a gut feeling, a hunch, a dream.
 By blending intuition with orthodox medical knowledge I can offer my patients the best of both worlds.
 Now, listening to intuition is sacred to me, but learning to trust it has taken years.
 I’ve described the details in my memoir Second Sight which is meant to assure anyone whoever thought they were weird or crazy for having intuitive experiences, that they are not!”